bigai-nlco/ReflectEvo/README.md

 #### Arguments

-set --is_test to "True" for evaluation.
+Set `--is_test` to "True" for evaluation.

-Use --model_config to specify the path to a YAML file containing the model configuration.
+Use `--model_config` to specify the path to a YAML file containing the model configuration.

 ### Evaluate Performance